 Agency leaders regularly ask me for recommendations on PM training for their project managers, for struggling SMEs, and for themselves.

-Here’s my roundup summary of PM training options to help you and your team!
-This includes virtual events, to help people stay up to date during the COVID-19 pandemic.
-[Latest updates: April 2024]
+Here’s my roundup summary of PM training options to help you and your team—including virtual events.
+[Latest updates: October 2024]

 Keep in mind that PM is a “learn by doing” job—training is helpful, but nothing prepares a PM for project management like real-world experience.